 - 1. Calculate the loss Mr W has suffered as a result of making the transfer. - 2.
-Take ownership of any investments which can't be surrendered, if possible. - 3.
-Pay compensation for the loss to Mr W. - 4.
+Pay compensation for the loss to Mr W. - 3.
 Pay Mr W £500 for the distress and inconvenience caused by its failure to act fairly and reasonably.